Schedule for High Holy Days 2014/5775

 - Rosh HaShanah services, 10:00 am, Sacred Space in the Numen-Lumen Pavilion

-- Tashlich Ritual on the shores of Lake Mary Nell, 4:00 pm
+- Tashlich Ritual on the shores of Lake Mary Nell, 4:00 pm.
+A group will walk over from the Hillel Center.

-- Kol Nidre and Shabbat services, 7:15 pm, Sacred Space in the Numen-Lumen Pavilion
+- Kol Nidre and Shabbat services, 7:30 pm, Sacred Space in the Numen-Lumen Pavilio.n

-- Yom Kippur services, 10:00 am, Sacred Space in the Numen-Lumen Pavilion
+- Yom Kippur morning services, 10:00 am, Sacred Space in the Numen-Lumen Pavilion.

 - The Sklut Hillel Center is available all day for students for quiet conversation, naps, reading, quiet time…

-Thank you to Judea Reform Congregation (Durham) for loaning us a an Aron Kodesh (Ark) and a Torah scroll.
-Thank you to the American Hebrew Academy (Greensboro) for loaning us a Torah scroll."If Hillel hadn't made Rosh HaShanah services so accessible, I don't think I would have gone to services this year.
+Thank you to Congregation Beth David in Greensboro for loaning us a Torah."If Hillel hadn't made Rosh HaShanah services so accessible, I don't think I would have gone to services this year.
 Thank you."
 Spencer Kaplan '15 "I just wanted to say thank you for making my Yom Kippur special.
 It's always hard to be away from home the day of Yom Kippur but you and Hillel made it a beautiful one and for that I thank you!"
 Maia Szulik '15

 The Sklut Hillel Center is located at 401 E. College Avenue, at the corner of E. College & Antioch, across from the tennis courts